Euprox: Taxonomy

 The type species Euprox furcatus was originally under the genus Prox, but that name was already taken.
 Depéret assigned it to the related genus Dicrocerus in 1887, before it was assigned to its current placement in 1928.
 Euprox dicranocerus and Euprox minimus were transferred to the genus soon after; they were originally described as Cervus dicranocerus and Dicracerus minimus, respectively.

 Description

 Euprox was some of the earliest types of deer known to have true antlers.
 It would have resembled a muntjac in size and appearance, standing at up to 1 m in height.

 The antlers of Euprox were short, with two small prongs projecting from the main branch.
 Euprox is notable for being the earliest deer to possess the presence of a real burr, which are indicative of the border between permanent and deciduous segments of deer antlers.
 It possessed brachyodont teeth and likely fed on leaves.
 The environment that Euprox inhabited would have been warm and humid, with many tropical forests.

+Palaeoecology

+Paired measurements of 87Sr/86Sr, δ18OCO3, and δ13C derived from the tooth enamel of E. furcatus indicate that it was a subcanopy browser.